gabriel-briffe/MountainCircles/README.md

 this is unchecked amateur work, altitudes could be wrong, find a way to check that you are happy with the results if you fly with it.

 # Credits
-https://github.com/planeur-net/outlanding for the west alps cup file
+@Mullerf for the original idea, https://github.com/planeur-net/outlanding for the west alps cup file